glennhenry/cs-notes/docs/software-engineering/04-creational-patterns/creational-patterns.md

 This example demonstrates the use of the factory pattern in the context of logistics.
 The logistics can be transported differently based on the specific type of transportation method chosen.

-A traditional way to instantiate logistics would be :
+A traditional way to instantiate logistics would be:

 ```kotlin
 fun main() {